 Do you own a rental community or apartment complex?
 If so, you’re probably constantly trying to think of ways to improve it and make it more attractive and appealing to potential renters.
 By working to make your property a desirable place to live, people will be more likely to rent from you and will be more pleased with their experience.
 This means they will be more likely to renew their lease year after year.

-How, then, do you go about improving your rental community to entice more renters?
+How, then, do you go about improving your apartment community to entice more renters?
 There are plenty of things to do.
 Some apartment complexes add a playground.
 Others add a pool or maybe ensure there are plenty of parking spots.
 One of the latest and greatest additions that apartment owners are adding to their complexes, however, is a dog park.

 While this might not be the first improvement that comes to your mind when you think of ways to spruce up your rental community, there are plenty of perks that make it worth considering.
 Here’s why.